bugladen/NadekoBot/docs/guides/Linux Guide.md

 ![img2](https://cdn.discordapp.com/attachments/251504306010849280/251504746987388938/dotnet.gif)

-Go to [this link](https://www.microsoft.com/net/core#ubuntu) provided by microsoft for instructions on how to get the most up to date version of the dotnet core sdk!
+Go to [this link](https://www.microsoft.com/net/core#ubuntu) (for Ubuntu) or to [this link](https://www.microsoft.com/net/core#linuxcentos) (for CentOS) provided by microsoft for instructions on how to get the most up to date version of the dotnet core sdk!
 Make sure that you're on the correct page for your distribution of linux as the guides are different for the various distributions

 We'll go over the steps here for Ubuntu 16.04 anyway (these will **only** work on Ubuntu 16.04), accurate as of 25/11/2016